 Applicants must have a medical examiner’s certificate (also known as the DOT physical card) from the Kentucky Transportation Cabinet before he or she can test for a commercial driver’s license (CDL).
-Every CDL applicant must have an application on file before a permit or license can be issued.
+Every CDL applicant must have an application and a self-certification form on file before a permit or license can be issued.
 The Commercial Application (CAP) will display on the applicant’s driving record.
 This form can be obtained from the Jefferson County Office of the Circuit Court Clerk or the Kentucky Transportation Cabinet.

 New applicants must pass the written test and eye exam to receive a permit.
 The applicant must have the permit for 10 days before the road test can be scheduled.
 To schedule the road test, contact the Kentucky State Police Skills Department at 800-542-5990.